• Home

 Picture

 The Hudson River was once home to dozens of lighthouses and lights.
 Today - only seven remain (eight if you count the Statue of Liberty, which yes, was a lighthouse from 1886 to 1902!).
-To learn more about the remaining lighthouses, their histories and keepers, and how to visit when they are allowed to reopen, visit www.hudsonriverlighthouses.org.
+To learn more about the remaining lighthouses, their histories and keepers, and how to visit them, visit www.hudsonriverlighthouses.org.

 As part of the RiverWise project, the Hudson River Maritime Museum will be creating a series of documentary films about Hudson River Lighthouses, including each of the remaining lighthouses.
 We are fundraising to support these documentary films.
 Any amount you can give is greatly appreciated.